sullis/hbc-tech-blog/_posts/2018-03-05-airing-out-a-new-job-system.md

 feature-image: airing-out-a-new-job-system/feature-image-airflow.jpg
 ---

-In this article I’ll be sharing some of the knowledge the Data team at Gilt picked up in replacing our old job system with Apache Airflow.
+In this article I’ll be sharing some of the knowledge the Data team at HBC Tech picked up in replacing our old job system with Apache Airflow.
 We undertook the decision to overhaul our job orchestration system a few months ago due to a number of reasons but have now successfully migrated all our data ingestion jobs to the new system.

 Firstly a little bit about our team.
-The Data Team at Gilt is responsible for constructing, delivering, and supporting all systems and services which enable self-service analytics and data science across all banners and all functions at Hudson's Bay Corp (HBC).
+The Data Team at HBC Tech is responsible for constructing, delivering, and supporting all systems and services which enable self-service analytics and data science across all banners and all functions at Hudson's Bay Corp (HBC).
 The scope of responsibilities begins with data ingestion, and ends with supporting our user community of BI tool uses and data scientists.
 These varieties of sources and types of processing lead us to review our job orchestration and I’ll be sharing the challenges involved, attempted solutions and lessons learned.